telerik/blazor-docs/components/filter/overview.md

 ## Reference and Methods

-The Filter methods are accessible through its reference.
+The Filter exposes methods for programmatic operation.
+To use them, define a reference to the component instance with the `@ref` directive attribute.

 | Method | Description | Use-case
 | --- | --- | --- |